Trader has stopped trading or gone bust

 You may be able to find out whether a trader is in administration or liquidation and details of the administrator or liquidator from one of the following sources:

-- Companies House.
-You can telephone the contact centre on: 0303 1234 500 or visit the website on www.companieshouse.co.uk.
+- Companies House - you can telephone the contact centre on: 0303 1234 500 or visit the Companies House website.
 Click on 'Go to WebCHeck' under 'Find company information'

 - a trade association (if the trader was a member)

-- local firms of accountants or solicitors who deal with administrations
+- local accountants or solicitors who deal with administrations

 Registry Trust Ltd